spcl/serverless-benchmarks/docs/experiments.md

 ```

 We implemented four types of experiments:
-* [Perf-Cost](#perf-cost) evaluates the performance of specified functions, and estimates the cost of running them in the cloud.
-It supports four types fof invoking functions, and creates timing results involving various parts of the serverless stack.
+* [Perf-Cost](#perf-cost) evaluates the performance of specified functions and estimates the cost of running them in the cloud.
+It supports four types of invoking functions and creates timing results involving various parts of the serverless stack.
-* [Network Ping-pong](#network-ping-pong) evaluates the network performance and latency profile for the connection between benchmarking machine and serverless function.
+* [Network Ping-pong](#network-ping-pong) evaluates the network performance and latency profile of the connection between the benchmarking machine and serverless function.
-* [Invocation Overhead](#invocation-overhead) estimates the invocation latency by running a clock-drift protocol and comparing timestamps between benchmarking machine and serverless function.
+* [Invocation Overhead](#invocation-overhead) estimates the invocation latency by running a clock-drift protocol and comparing timestamps between the benchmarking machine and serverless function.
-* [Eviction](#eviction-model) runs functions with various configurations, invokes them after selected delay and checks if the function is still running in a warm container.
+* [Eviction](#eviction-model) runs functions with various configurations, invokes them after a specified time, and checks if the function is still running in a warm container.
 The experiment verifies how different parameters affect container eviction.

 ### Perf-Cost